-Helen Stokes-Lampard is a GP Principal and Primary Care Academic at the Department of Primary Care (Clinical Senior Lecturer), having started here in 2000 as a GP Registrar and progressed through the ranks to her current roles as Interim Head of Department of Primary Care, the Head of Academic Community Based Medicine Teaching across the whole of the MBChB (Medicine undergraduate) programme, she is also the Academic lead for the dynamic Academic GP Trainee programme, which is the largest in the UK with 15 trainees in programme currently.
+Helen Stokes-Lampard is a GP Principal and Primary Care Academic at the Department of Primary Care (Interim Head of Department), having started here in 2000 as a GP Registrar and progressed through the ranks to her current roles as Interim Head of Department of Primary Care, the Head of Academic Community Based Medicine Teaching across the whole of the MBChB (Medicine undergraduate) programme, she is also the Head of the dynamic Academic GP Trainee programme, which is the largest in the UK with 15 trainees in programme currently.

 As Clinical Director of the Primary Care Trials Unit Helen was involved in advising on a diverse range of research projects.
 Since handing over the reins in 2012 she has remained interested in all areas of Primary Care research although she is no longer regarded as ‘research active’ she sees her primary research role as being focussed on enhanced communication between the research teams and coal face GPs and is happy to advise researchers on the pragmatic implications of their research ideas.

 Helen was the Programme Director for the MSc in Clinical Primary and Community Care at the University for two years and remains the lead for the Community Gynaecology module.

 Having many diverse roles outside the University, including being the Honorary Treasurer of the Royal College of General Practitioners (the largest Medical Royal College), being a mentor for ‘doctors in difficulty’ in the Midlands and her commitment to General Practice at The Cloisters Medical Practice in Lichfield, she is committed to the ‘bigger picture’ of academic research but also believes in high quality one-to-one patient contact and the value of continuity of care for chronic disease management.

 Helen was initially funded by a Deanery initiative and then by two NIHR awards (doctoral and post-doctoral) so she recognises the importance of valuing and nurturing junior clinical academics and encouraging their careers through the early years.